 In addition to ample green spaces, Vilnius is beautifully situated on the banks of the river Neris, offering excellent opportunities for outdoor activities.
 The city has impressive Baroque, Gothic, Renaissance and Russian architecture as well as one of Europe's largest medieval old towns, a UNESCO World Heritage site since 1994.
 Vilnius has been a university city since the Middle Ages.

 Today it is the centre of the country's politics, business, science, culture and entertainment and it attracts an increasingly varied assortment of local and international events.
 The city centre of Vilnius is compact, clean and safe.
 In addition to hosting a number of international schools, Vilnius has a well-developed infrastructure and ambitious future plans.

 Established by the European Parliament: the Council Regulation (EC) No 1922/2006 of 20 December 2006 (OJ L 403/9 of 30.12.2006).

-Prior to recruitment, the successful candidate will undertake a medical for the purposes of Article 12(2) (d) of the Conditions of Employment of Other Servants of the European Union.
+Prior to recruitment, the successful candidate will be medically examined for the purposes of Article 12(2) (d) of the Conditions of Employment of Other Servants of the European Communities.

 For example: expatriation allowance, household allowance, education allowance, dependent child allowance etc.